|

 The graph contains a representation of both files, side by side.
 Matched areas are shown in gray, differences are shown as red, and blocks that are only in one file are displayed as yellow.
 When a range is selected, a white box is drawn around the range in the graph.
 Below the graph is a number indicating the number of ranges in the comparison.

 After the comparison is run, the files will be colored according to which bytes match.
-Bytes that are different will be displayed as light red and bytes that are only in one file will be displayed as light yellow (see Color Options to change the colors).
-Right-click the Output Window and select 'Clear' to clear the results from the comparison.
-Press the Esc key in the Output Window to hide the window.
+Bytes that are different will be displayed as light red and bytes that are only in one file will be displayed as light yellow (see Theme/Color Options to change the colors).
+Right-click the Output Window and select 'Clear' to clear the results from the comparison or right-click the Editor Window and select 'Clear Compare Results'.

 |